dadou001/LaRuche/LaRuche_2017/laruche/README.md

     ]
 }
 ```
+One should then be able to use the command `tsc` in the "laruche" directory to compile everything at once.

 ### Installing UglifyJS
 [UglifyJS](https://github.com/mishoo/UglifyJS2) is used to minify the final code.
 The installation as a NodeJS package is done via :